 As a rule of thumb, the more “valuable” the metal, the higher the premium and lower the out-of-pocket costs.
 Don’t buy health insurance without understanding actuarial value and deductibles.
-The cheapest option won’t always be the best one for you and your family.
-Learn about the Types of health plans sold on the marketplace.
+The cheapest up-front cost option won’t always be the best, or least expensive overall, one for you and your family.
+Learn about the types of health plans sold on the marketplace.

-• Aside from the 4 basic “metal” health plan types, a “catastrophic” health plan is available through the health insurance marketplace for people under 30 and people with hardship exemptions.
+Aside from the 4 basic “metal” health plan types, a “catastrophic” health plan is available through the health insurance marketplace for people under 30 and people with hardship exemptions.
 Catastrophic health plans tend to have a low premium, but very high out-of-pocket costs.